caasileo/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. the file script 12-file_type prints the type of file of the file iamafile
 13. the file script 13-symbolic_link creats a symbolic link to bin/ls
 14. the file script 14-copy_html copies html files
+15. the file script 100-lets_move moves all files that start with uppercase letters to the dir /tmp/u